wgaonar/wgaonar/README.md

 - 👋 Hi, I’m @wgaonar
-- 👀 I’m interested in teaching about electronics, programming, embedded systems and 3D modelling and 3D printing.
+- 👀 I’m interested in teaching about electronics, robotics, programming, embedded systems, 3D modelling and 3D printing.
-- 🌱 I’m currently learning how to develop android apps with kotlin
 - 💞️ I’m developing a C++ library for programming the BeagleBone Black.
 - 🔩 Currently I'm working for Marymount High School in Cuernavaca, México as the FabLab Manager.
 - 📫 How to reach me: twitter: @wgaonar / email: wgaonar@gmail.com